Embryo Banking IVF: Postpone Having Children

 - Cryopreservation (vitrification) of embryos

 There are several different forms of ovarian stimulation protocols, each with many modifications.
 Your treatment is always individualized to maximize the probability of a successful outcome.
 The selection of an optimal protocol for your Embryo Banking is based on your reproductive history and your pre-treatment evaluation.
-Below are three examples of IVF treatment protocols used at Bay IVF Clinic.
+Below are three examples of IVF treatment protocols used at Bay IVF.
 Your individualized protocol may take less or more time to complete.

 Follicle stimulating hormone (FSH) or a combination of FSH/luteinizing hormone (LH) hormones will stimulate the production of multiple eggs in the ovaries.
 They are given once a day or once every other day subcutaneously with tiny needles for approximately ten days.

 Ovarian stimulation should result in the development of several eggs in each ovary.
 The ultrasound image below shows a stimulated ovary.
 Each of the several follicles (dark circles) contains a microscopic egg.